 This class meets once a week only (2 hours and 50 min).
-Therefore, attendance is strictly monitored and 10 points per meeting will be earned.
+Therefore, attendance is strictly monitored and 20 points per meeting will be earned for active class participation.
 A student is allowed only 1 absence with reasonable excuse.
 The second absence will be dealt by having a student-instructor conference or a meeting with the department's Concerns Committee.